 The best panoramic view of the Roman Forum

-There is a large part of the Roman Forum that can be seen perfectly from the Via dei Fori Imperiali as you stroll between the Colosseum and Piazza Venezia.
+There is a large part of the Roman Forum that can be seen perfectly from Via dei Fori Imperiali as you walk between the Colosseum and Piazza Venezia.
 If you can make this tour on a Sunday, you will see that the great avenue is closed to traffic to become pedestrianized.
 A real treat for tourists and Romans, who take the opportunity to enjoy the outdoors and these magnificent views.

-Another key place that I encourage you to visit is the highest part of the square where the Capitoline Museums are located.
+Another key place that I personally recommend to visit 100% is the highest part of the square where the Capitoline Museums are located.
 If you go up here late in the afternoon, when the Colosseum and the Forum are already closed and empty of tourists, you will be practically alone in front of the immensity of Ancient Rome.
 It is true that from here you will not have the closeness and detail that a walking tour inside the Forum offers, but I assure you that the panoramic view has nothing to envy to the walk through the Roman Forum.

 A relaxing stroll through the Circus Massimo

 The Circus Massimo, where the popular horse races were held in Ancient Rome, is relatively close to the Colosseum and next to the Roman Forum.
-Unfortunately little remains of the site that once housed 250,000 spectators, but in exchange, no entrance fee is required and it is free to move around.
+Unfortunately, little remains of the site that once housed 250,000 spectators, but it does not require an entrance fee and is free to move around.
 You can walk around it as and when you want, and the green area that surrounds it makes it a very pleasant walk and, of course, free of charge.